What to Expect at a Typical French Wedding? 👰🏻

 TWyNwvdg3dL6lhSiECdjmu8h4L7cQrik9MpJtOhv-so,jgAy0MYeDiOF4yg8ncoRYPZ4PZoxjnk8v6M1pXpQmVU,T8jFjGHfWgVvQwv75kKtxQpt1TPsjShiXxgosGXelqo,54KF8qyB6EsUjZ2opeIAkTzLtgjsUk7kZOxAQC-nY-I

-The newlyweds will walk from the city-hall to the church, or they may take a car (usually decorated with ribbons and flowers)
+The newlyweds will walk from the city-hall to the church, or they may take a car (usually decorated with ribbons and flowers)… At the Church, the groom will be waiting for the bride.

 Traditionally, he will be standing to the right, and she will be standing to his left side.
 Families and guests may seat accordingly behind them.